nocrizwang/OnionPIR/note&analysis/Taste_of_FHE.md

 \end{align*}
 $$
 If we have small message $\mu_A$, then this multiplication is roughly free!
+In OnionPIR, we only use RGSW(0) or RGSW(1), so $|\mu_A| \leq 1$.  yay!

+Ok, but why exactly we don't have multiplicative error growth?
+Look at the second row, where $\pmb{u} \cdot G$ happened.
+This $\pmb{u}$ is the decomposition of $b$.
+The whole RLWE ciphertext is decomposed into smaller representation, so is the noise.
+Multiplying the decomposed value by the gadget recovers the noise for each part, then we do addition.
-Ok, but why?
-I must quote this sentence I learnt from Jeremy Kun: "This is useful when the noise growth is asymmetric in the two arguments, and so basically you make the noise-heavy part as small as possible and move the powers of 2 to the other side."

-Then the essence is that we separate RLWE, which is very sensitive to scaling, to smaller parts, and then perform this "bit-by-bit" multiplication.
+Let me quote this sentence I learnt from Jeremy Kun: "This[gadget decomposition] is useful when the noise growth is asymmetric in the two arguments, and so basically you make the noise-heavy part as small as possible and move the powers of 2 to the other side."
+So, the essence is that we separate RLWE, which is very sensitive to scaling, to smaller parts, and then perform this "bit-by-bit" multiplication.
 We can do this because we have carefully designed this RGSW scheme so that it stores enough information for all powers of $B$, saving this scaling for RLWE.